dzekelid/groups/_listings/dns-check/groups-group-uuid-get.md

 ---
 swagger: "2.0"
 info:
-  title: DNS Record Group Monitoring API
+  title: DNS Record Group Monitoring API Check Group
-  description: A DNS record group is a logical collection of DNS records.
-DNS record
+  description: The DNS Check API is used to request data for either a specific record
-    groups can have a one-to-one correlation with zone files, but other types of groupings are possible as well, such as grouping by service or customer.
-See the DNS record groups page for more details.
-The DNS Check API is used to request data for either a specific record group, or all DNS record groups owned by your account.
+    group, or all DNS record groups owned by your account.
   version: v1
 host: www.dnscheck.co
 basePath: /api/v1